spacetelescope/jwst/docs/jwst/master_background/description.rst

 The master background subtraction step subtracts background signal from 2-D spectroscopic data using a 1-D master background spectrum.
 The 1-D master background spectrum is computed from one or more input exposures, or can alternatively be supplied by the user.
-The 1-D background spectrum - surfact brightness versus wavelength - is projected into the
+The 1-D background spectrum - surface brightness versus wavelength - is projected into the
 2-D space of source data based on the wavelength of each pixel in the 2-D data.
 The resulting 2-D background signal is then subtracted directly from the 2-D source data.